Baking Soda Makes a Good Cheap Teeth Whitener

 - If you get stung by a jellyfish, apply baking soda to the stung area to relieve your pain.
 It also works great on bee-stings.

-- Unclog your nose by mixing baking soda in with hot water and breath in the vapors.
+- Unclog your nose by mixing baking soda in with hot water and breathe in the vapors.

 - Adding baking soda to your vase water will help keep cut flowers looking fresh longer.